Victorian Pathways Certificate

 Each VPC unit requires 100 nominal hours, of which at least 50 hours need to be scheduled classroom instruction.

 The VPC is designed to be delivered flexibly to suit the needs and circumstances of individual students.
-This can include face-to-face learning and activities such as work experience, volunteering, community involvement and sports leadership.
+This can include face-to-face learning and activities such as work experience or supported industry engagement, volunteering and community involvement.

 There is no maximum time limit for completion of units.
-Students can enrol in the VPC any time of year that best suits their learning needs, abilities and interests.
-Some students may start the certificate in Year 10 if they need additional time to complete the course beyond Years 11 and 12.
+Students can enrol in the VPC at a time of year that best suits their learning needs, abilities and interests.

 VCE and VCE Vocational Major units

-The VPC can include any VCE and VCE Vocational Major units at Units 1–4 level.
-For the rules, regulations and policies governing the delivery of the VCE, refer to the relevant
+The VPC can include any VCE and VCE VM units at Units 1–4 level.
+For the rules, regulations and policies governing the delivery of the VCE, refer to the VCE Administrative Handbook 2025.

 VET

-The VPC can include units of competency from nationally recognised VET qualifications.
+The VPC can include credit from units of competency from nationally recognised VET qualifications.
 Training from a nationally recognised VET qualification may contribute towards the VPC through the following recognition arrangements:

 - enrolment in any other nationally recognised qualification at Certificate I or above (block credit recognition)